-A basic XLR setup will run you around $200-250 or so, while something like a Yeti or Yeti X is cheaper and easier to get started with right away.
+A basic XLR setup will run you around $200-250 or so, while something like a Yeti, Yeti X, or Nano is cheaper and easier to get started with right away.

 From Adventures In Audio:

-Some microphones are naturally more prone to this kind of noise than others, and need a shock mount to guard against even a small amount of vibration.
+Some microphones are naturally more prone to this kind of noise than others and need a shock mount to guard against even a small amount of vibration.
 Other mics are less sensitive and rarely need any special treatment.David Mellor

 Keep in mind that a Shock Mount isn’t mandatory.
 Determine if you’re having issues with the recording, and then act accordingly.

 Not only do they tame the S’s and P’s of your voice, but a filter also ensures that you’re nasty spit and miscellaneous particles don’t get inside the diaphragm and damage it.